Orban faces perfect economic storm of his own making

 To fix the gaping hole in the budget, the government dug out its playbook from 2010, when it took power.
 It levied extra profit taxes on the finance sector, retail and energy companies and airlines, targeting an estimated HUF800bn in extra revenue for 2022 and 2023.
 Spending at ministries and state bodies was frozen and some HUF2 trillion in public investments were postponed.

-The MNB lifted the base rate from 0.75% in June 2021 to 13% on September 27, when it called an end to the monetary tightening policy, a risky move according to analysts as inflation continues to gallop higher.
-The markets were also not impressed by the central bank's decision and the forint plunged to 424 in intra-day trading on September 29 and to 437 against the dollar.
+The MNB lifted the base rate from 0.75% in June 2021 to 13% on September 27, when it called an end to the monetary tightening policy, a risky move according to analysts as inflation continues to gallop ever higher.
+The markets were also not impressed by the central bank's decision and the forint plunged to 424 against the euro in intra-day trading on September 29, and to 437 against the dollar.

 The sell-off came as geopolitical tensions over Ukraine are on the rise and there are beginning to be fears over the central bank's foreign currency reserves as the country's current account is deteriorating at a rapid pace due to higher energy import bills.